 - Value to the Business

-So, If you need to quickly get a health check on you Agile Transformation – have a look at those four pillars.
-But looking at just those four – it will unpack a lot more as well, and will give you a solid account of how your agile transformation is going.
-If you find things aren’t going in the right direction, use your retro’s to quickly resolve any blocks.
+So, if you need to quickly get a health check on your Agile Transformation – have a look at those four pillars.
+Looking at those four will unpack a lot more and will give you a solid account of how your agile transformation is going.
+If you find things aren’t going in the right direction, use your retro’s to help identify any blockers.